 Looking for some easy riddles for kids to keep those little minds sharp?
 Or maybe even a few hard riddles for kids?
 We’ve found kid-friendly puzzlers just right for your fam.
-Share them out loud or over dinner.
+Share them on the way to school or over dinner.
 And for even more riddles, check out this adorable kid’s book.

 1. What has hands but cannot write or clap?